Faculty & Staff

 Mental health services; child welfare systems; parent education; prevention and early intervention services; jail diversion programs; behavioral health equity

-Dr. Abella provides graduate student advising for the Master of Science in Child and Adolescent Behavioral Health program at USF and teaches the Program Development & Implementation in Children’s Mental Health course for the program, as well as Evaluation of Clinical Practice in Divers Settings for USF’s Master’s in Social Work program.
+Dr. Abella provides graduate student advising for the Behavioral and Community Sciences Doctoral program and the Master of Science in Child and Adolescent Behavioral Health program at USF.
+She teaches the Program Development & Implementation in Children’s Mental Health course for the MSCABH program, as well as the Evaluation of Clinical Practice in Diverse Settings course for USF’s Master’s in Social Work program.

-Dr. Abella is a member of the American Evaluation Association, the American Anthropological Association, and the Society for Applied Anthropology.
+Dr. Abella is a member of the American Evaluation Association and the Society for Applied Anthropology.
 Her academic training in Applied Cultural Anthropology (PhD) and in Women’s and Gender Studies (MA) has informed her research methodologies to include engaged, critical, and participatory approaches.

 Abella, A.D., Landers, M., Ismajli, F. et al. (2022).
 Stakeholder Perspectives on Implementing a Police-Mental Health Collaborative to Improve Pathways to Treatment.
 J Behav Health Serv Res. https://doi.org/10.1007/s11414-021-09782-0